LorenzoValente3/Deep-Learning-Models/README.md

 A single measure of distance between probability distributions determines the *generator* and *discriminator losses*.
 The generator can only affect one term: the one that reflects the distribution of the _fake_ data.
-So, during generator training we drop the other term, which reflects the distribution of the _real_ data.
+So, during generator training, we drop the other term, which reflects the distribution of the _real_ data.
 Instead, the discriminator loss needs both the _real_ and _fake_ data to be computed.
 Both of the losses are computed via the cross-entropy function between: real output (discriminator of real data) and fake output (discriminator of generated images) and ones/zeros according to the different cases.

 We loop over the epochs and over ever the batches.
-For every training batch we calculate generator and discriminator loss and store the recorded loss.
+For every training batch, we calculate generator and discriminator loss and store the recorded loss.

 #### Results